apache/doris/docs/documentation/en/administrator-guide/load-data/routine-load-manual_EN.md

 5. push\_write\_mbytes\_per\_sec

     BE configuration item.
 The default is 10, which is 10MB/s.
 This parameter is to load common parameters, not limited to routine load jobs.
 This parameter limits the speed at which loaded data is written to disk.
 For high-performance storage devices such as SSDs, this speed limit can be appropriately increased.

+6. max\_tolerable\_backend\_down\_num
+    FE configuration item, the default is 0.
+Under certain conditions, Doris can reschedule PAUSED tasks, that becomes RUNNING?This parameter is 0, which means that rescheduling is allowed only when all BE nodes are in alive state.

+7. period\_of\_auto\_resume\_min
+    FE configuration item, the default is 5 mins.
+Doris reschedules will only try at most 3 times in the 5 minute period.
+If all 3 times fail, the current task will be locked, and auto-scheduling will not be performed.
+However, manual intervention can be performed.